 Aquilegia bears graceful flowers on erect stems in late spring and early summer, perfectly suited for partial shade or a sunny spot.
 It blooms in a variety of colours and shapes.
 Flowers vary from blue, violet, ruby-red, white, pink to yellow.

-Aquilegias self-seed easily.
+Aquilegias are perennial plants and self-seed easily.
 Seedlings will not always reappear in the same colours as their parents.

 Aquilegia vulgaris var. stellata ‘Nora Barlow’

 Aquilegia vulgaris var. stellata ‘Nora Barlow’ bears striking, pink pompon flowers with no spures.
 The tips of the petals have a delicate white colour.
 It grows to 60cm tall.

 Also popular is Aquilegia vulgaris, commonly known as common columbine or granny’s bonnet.
 It has fantastic blue flowers with green, ferny foliage.
 A perfect plant for a herbaceous border.

 Aquilegia chrysantha ‘Yellow Queen’

 Aquilegia chrysantha ‘Yellow Queen’ is distinguished by lemon-yellow, long-spurred flowers.
 It’s native to New Mexico and Arizona and has no issue with a sunny position.

 Pruning Aquilegia ( Columbine or Granny’s bonnet ).
 Cut back the faded flower stems after they have flowered.
 If the foliage looks tatty, you can also cut back the foliage near ground level, when flowering is finished.

 New fresh leaves will quickly emerge from the base, but the plant will not produce a second flush of flowers.